Deep-Reinforcement-Learning-Based AoI-Aware Resource Allocation for RIS-Aided IoV Networks: Simulation Results

 In Fig. \ref{fig4}, the training performance of the proposed SAC algorithm is showcased alongside several baseline schemes, focusing on rewards as the performance metric.
 The visual representation reveals that the SAC algorithm exhibits superior performance with higher reward values, demonstrating faster and more stable convergence compared to the alternative baseline schemes.
 Notably, when confronted with high-dimensional state spaces, both DDPG and TD3 exhibit initial training challenges.
 The distinctive advantage of the SAC algorithm becomes apparent, showcasing its efficacy in addressing the complexities posed by high-dimensional state spaces and ensuring efficient and stable convergence throughout the training process.

+In order to have verified the reliability of V2V transmission, we expressed it by the payload transmission success rate of V2V.
+Fig. \ref{fig5} sheds light on the relationship between V2I transmission power and V2V payload transmission success probability.
+The observed decrease in success probability is attributed to the amplified interference caused by higher V2I transmission power.
+This interference adversely affects the information rate of the V2V link, consequently impeding the V2V links' ability to complete information transmission within the allotted time, resulting in a decline in the success rate.
+When the V2I power is increased from 13 dBm to 23 dBm, the payload transmission success rate of V2V under the SAC algorithm decreases by 2.43$\%$.
+In addition, when the V2I power is 23 dBm, the payload transmission success rate of V2V under the SAC algorithm is improved by 33.2$\%$ compared to DDPG.

-In Fig. \ref{fig5}, we conduct a comparative analysis of various methods, assessing their performance in terms of V2I AoI, V2I transmission rate, and V2V payload transmission success probability as the V2I power undergoes testing.
-Figs. \ref{fig5}(a) and \ref{fig5}(b) illustrate the impact of increasing V2I transmission power on the total rate of V2I links and the corresponding AoI.
+In Fig. \ref{fig6}, we conduct a comparative analysis of various methods, assessing their performance in terms of V2I AoI and V2I transmission rate as the V2I power undergoes testing.
+Figs. \ref{fig6}(a) and \ref{fig6}(b) illustrate the impact of increasing V2I transmission power on the total rate of V2I links and the corresponding AoI.
 As the V2I transmission power rises, the SINR at the BS increases, leading to an elevation in the transmission rate.
 This increase in power results in more time slots surpassing the threshold, contributing to a reduction in AoI.
-Fig. \ref{fig5}(c) sheds light on the relationship between V2I transmission power and V2V payload transmission success probability.
-The observed decrease in success probability is attributed to the amplified interference caused by higher V2I transmission power.
-This interference adversely affects the information rate of the V2V link, consequently impeding the V2V links' ability to complete information transmission within the allotted time, resulting in a decline in the success rate.
+When the V2I power is increased from 13 dBm to 23 dBm, the V2I information transmission rate under the SAC algorithm is improved by 24.04$\%$ and the AoI of V2I is reduced by 21.56$\%$.